rage/programming-23/data/part-1/4-arithmetic-operations.md

 print(f"Your age at the end of the year 2021: {2021 - year}" )
 ```

 Similarly, a string can be converted into a floating point number with the function `float`.
-This programs asks the user for their height and weight, and uses these to calculate their BMI:
+This program asks the user for their height and weight, and uses these to calculate their BMI:

 ```python
 height = float(input("What is your height? "))